 Districts are going to need more bus drivers to reopen schools safely.
 However, incentivizing people to apply for bus driving jobs will be difficult.
 Bus drivers are front-line workers and have a large risk of contracting the coronavirus.
 Cities like Los Angeles have set up regulations to limit a bus driver’s exposure to the virus.
 Passengers board and exit through the rear doors only, and there is a protective plastic barrier around the driver.
 Metropolitan buses were designed for adults, though, not kids.
 Reconfiguring the school bus to keep the students and the bus driver safe at all times will be a challenge.

 Bus drivers are also not only drivers.
 They are the only adults supervising a bus full of kids who may not understand social distancing rules or may not care.
-This extra responsibility puts the drivers at even more risk as they will undoubtedly also have to manage issues inside the bus, which could require leaving their barrier.
+This extra responsibility puts the drivers at even more risk; they will undoubtedly also have to manage issues inside the bus, which could require leaving their barrier.

 The dangers of being a school bus driver not only will dissuade those from applying but may also cause older bus drivers to quit.
 The average salary for a school bus driver in the United States is $33,000, which may not be enough to offset the risk for vulnerable workers.